 He had the toughest competition

-After refusing to be drafted to Vietnam, Ali got suspended for 3.5 years by the World Boxing Federation.
+After refusing to be drafted to Vietnam, Ali was stripped of his world title and got suspended for 3.5 years by the World Boxing Federation.
 When he returned in 1970, heavyweight boxing had already entered what is considered as its golden era.
 That era included all-time greats like Joe Frazier, George Forman, and Larry Holmes.
 Not only did Ali adjust himself to that era, he was the best in it.
 He beat Forman and Frazier (twice) and held the title for around five years.

-Bottom lines: Muhammad Ali was the toughest of all boxers, and the prettiest.
+The Bottom Line: Muhammad Ali was the toughest of all boxers, and the prettiest.
 But he was also a controversial figure and, as his stats prove, he wasn’t the greatest boxer to enter the ring.
 So, what do you think, statistics or charisma?
-What should determine his and other fighters’ legacy?
+What should determine his and other boxers’ legacy?